 Graduate Community Fellows are a cadre of graduate students who work on projects and assignments that enhance graduate community in unique ways.
 Each Fellow reports to a staff member in the ODGE or in a partner organization, and focuses on a specific project.
 Possible assignments include:

 - Addir Fellows — MIT Interfaith Dialogue (position filled)

 - Data-Visualization: Blacks at MIT History Project (position open for 2014-15)

 - Grad Catalyst (position open for 2014-15)

 - GSC Creative Media Manager (position filled)

-- Programs for international students (position open)
+- Programs for international students (please check back for 2014-15)

 - Programs for women (position filled)

 - Resources for Easing Friction and Stress (REFS) (position filled)

 - Violence Prevention & Response (position filled)